 deomenoV (deomai) pres. pas. part. "and I pray" - asking, requesting, praying.
 The participle is adverbial, possibly modal, or instrumental, expressing means, even temporal, "while I pray", Longenecker. ; Paul unceasingly makes mention of his readers in his prayers by always asking that ....

 iii] Paul now explains why he wants to visit with the Roman believers, v11-13.
-Paul writes this letter to prepare for his visit to Rome in order that he might encourage their faith, attain "a harvest among" them, and "preach the gospel to you who are at Rome" (ie. communicate to them Paul's understanding of the gospel).
+Paul writes this letter to prepare for his visit to Rome in order that he might encourage their faith, attain "a harvest among" them, and "preach the gospel to you who are at Rome" (ie., communicate to them Paul's understanding of the gospel).

 epipoqw (eippoqew) pres.
-"I long" - I greatly desire.
+"I long" - i greatly desire.
 The prefix establishes the direction of the desire, "to you-ward", Sandy and Headlam.
 "Ardent desire", Jewett.

-iJna + subj. "so that" - that.
-Forming a purpose clause, "in order that", or hypothetical result, "so that .....", as NIV.
+iJna + subj. "so that" - that [i may share, impart].
+Introducing a final clause expressing purpose, "in order that", or hypothetical result, "so that .....", as NIV.

-touto de estin "that is" - this is.
+touto ... estin "that is" - this is.
 A very Pauline construction serving to introduce an explanation, "that is to say"; "I mean", Zerwick.

 dia + gen. "by" - through, by means of [the faith in one another].
 Instrumental; "by means of each other's faith."

 te kai "each others" - both [yours] and [mine].
 Coordinate construction, "both ...., and".
 A rather awkward phrase carrying the sense "each through the faith of the other", Morris.
 "In other words, that when I am with you we may receive mutual encouragement by one another's faith, yours and mine", Cassirer.